What’s the first thing that comes to mind when you hear the word inflammation?

 They’re often recommended and prescribed by veterinarians as an alternative to treating joint health problems, like osteoarthritis in dogs who can’t tolerate NSAIDs or other pharmaceutical drugs.

-In fact, there is one study that showed the combination of glucosamine and chondroitin sulfate had statistically significant improvements from pain and inflammation in dogs with osteoarthritis.
+In fact, there is one study that showed the combination of glucosamine and chondroitin sulfate had statistically significant reductions of pain and inflammation in dogs with osteoarthritis.

 7. CBD oil

 Cannabidiol, also known as CBD, is a non-psychoactive phytocannabinoid that naturally exists within the hemp plant.
 Many pet owners believe that CBD is a natural anti-inflammatory for dogs, and here’s why…